 Long standing expertise in oil shale technology. | |

-Commitment to development sustainable of sustainable energy and circular economy. |
+Commitment to development of sustainable energy and circular economy. |

-Estonia has produced from oil shale on an industrial scale since the 1930’s and today remains a leader in the field.
+Estonia has produced from oil shale on an industrial scale since the 1930s and today remains a leader in the field.
 A sizeable proportion of production is exported to the regional Nord Pool market and world-class expertise exists in processes and technologies which improve efficiency and reduce environmental impact.

-Sustainable energy capacity is growing year-on-year in Estonia across a range of segments including waste-to-energy, solar, wind and biomass.
+Sustainable energy capacity is growing year-on-year in Estonia across a range of segments including waste-to-energy, solar, wind, and biomass.
 Estonia’s state energy strategy requires renewables to produce the majority of electricity and heat by 2030, enabled through public and private sector investment in capacity and connectivity.

 Estonia is also committed to sustainable consumption.
 In 2013 Estonia implemented the world’s first nationwide electric vehicle network in collaboration with ABB (read more).
 Today gas is commonly used to power transportation and Estonia is a leading proponent of the Circular Economy, recycling by-products from oil shale mining in construction.

-Estonia also has one of the few Smart Grids in the world, integrating hardware and software to produce real-time and predictive data on nationwide electricity patterns.
+Estonia has also one of the few Smart Grids in the world, integrating hardware and software to produce real-time and predictive data on nationwide electricity patterns.
 Generators and distributors are empowered to deliver the optimal energy mix, identify service issues and automate billing.
 Consumers use apps and analytics to create personalised packages and can fix prices or trade excess electricity in the market.
-Efficiency is increased, environmental impact decreased and security assured by world-class cyber security expertise.
+Efficiency is increased, environmental impact decreased and security assured by world-class cybersecurity expertise.

-Whether you seek production opportunities for regional markets, cutting-edge digital solutions or R&D capabilities, Estonia is the ideal location for those seeking to take advantage of the energy revolution.
+Whether you seek production opportunities for regional markets, cutting-edge digital solutions, or R&D capabilities, Estonia is the ideal location for those seeking to take advantage of the energy revolution.

-Success stories in the Estonian Marine industry include:
+Success stories in the Energy industry include:

 These websites can be useful when interested in the Energy sector in Estonia: